 Remove Malicious Code

-If a backup is not available or you aren’t sure that it too is not corrupted, you’ll need to locate the hack to fix it.
+If a backup is unavailable or you aren’t sure that it is not corrupted, you’ll need to locate the hack to fix it.
 Part of the fix entails that you’ll need to find and remove all of the corrupt files.
 Start by asking yourself these four questions.

 - Are you able to log in to your WordPress dashboard using wp-admin or wp-login?